-We are delighted to announce the 11th South Asian Film Festival of Montreal (SAFFM) 2021, organized by Montreal's Kabir Centre for Arts and Culture (www.centrekabir.com).
+We are delighted to announce the 12th South Asian Film Festival of Montreal (SAFFM) 2022, organized by Montreal's Kabir Centre for Arts and Culture (www.centrekabir.com).
 The goal of the festival is to promote, foster, and enhance cultural harmony between a diverse South Asian community and present a unique opportunity for cross-cultural interactions between two major geographical regions- South Asia and Quebec, along with the larger Canadian society.
-While the festival acts as a platform to connect the South Asian diaspora and acquaint the western audiences of the rich heritage of cultural diversity in South Asia; it is also committed to combating stereotypes, prejudice, and bias of any kind, particularly in relation to South Asia.
+While the festival acts as a platform to connect the South Asian diaspora and acquaint the western audiences with the rich heritage of cultural diversity in South Asia, it is also committed to combating stereotypes, prejudice, and bias of any kind, particularly in relation to South Asia.
 The festival aims to break stereotypical understandings of South Asia and its people by showcasing films that highlight stories of the common everyday lives of people in the region, capturing their struggles, resilience, and indomitable spirit through documentaries, short films, and fiction features.
 These efforts of promoting cultural awareness do not stop as the film screenings end but are carried forward through stimulating discussions with our panelists after the screening.
 The panels include filmmakers, actors, academics, writers, activists, community workers along with film critics.

 By submitting to SAFFM, filmmakers can take advantage of the following:

 - Exposure to a diverse and wide audience consisting of the South Asian diaspora,

 - Access to French subtitles created by Kabir Centre.

 - Opportunities to network with seasoned filmmakers, directors, and producers.

 - Connect with audiences through panel discussions and Q & A opportunities.